On Rivers

 Work can include:

-• Poetry/Lyric: up to 3 pieces which do not exceed 50 lines each.
+• Poetry: up to 3 pieces which do not exceed 50 lines each.
 Acceptable file types include doc, docx & rtf.
 If your poetry submission contains special formatting, we suggest submitting a PDF in addition to your Word doc.

 • Fiction, essays, creative nonfiction and other prose: up to 3 pieces which do not exceed 4000 words each.
 Acceptable file types include doc, docx & rtf.